emilhe/terracotta-dash-example/readme.md

     python3 tc_server.py

-With the tile server running, the demo application can now be started,
+With the tile server running, start the demo application in a different terminal,

     python3 app.py